rupam-02/Payroll-Project/README.md

 # Payroll-Project
 This Python program utilizes the mysql.connector library to manage a payroll system.
 It allows adding, displaying, searching, modifying, and deleting employee records in a MySQL database.
-Additionally, it calculates the final income based on specific parameters such as working days, allowances, and provident fund percentage
+Additionally, it calculates the final income based on specific parameters such as working days, allowances, and provident fund percentage.

+Note : Before running the python program, we need to create the database payroll and the table payroll in MySQL and then run the program.

 Here's a detailed description of its functionality:
 1. Database Connection: The program establishes a connection to a MySQL database using the mysql.connector library, providing credentials such as host, user, password, and database name.